GLP-1 and metabolic disease — NIH Funding Overview

 Universities and research organizations with the most GLP-1 awards in the most recent 90-day window.

-4. UNIVERSITY OF CINCINNATI 2 awards
+4. UNIVERSITY OF PITTSBURGH AT PITTSBURGH 3 awards

-6. UNIVERSITY OF SOUTHERN CALIFORNIA 2 awards
+6. UNIVERSITY OF COLORADO DENVER 3 awards

-8. VANDERBILT UNIVERSITY 2 awards
+8. UNIVERSITY OF MICHIGAN AT ANN ARBOR 2 awards

 Recently Awarded GLP-1 and metabolic disease Grants